The Almost Nearly Perfect People: Background and release

 Michael Booth began writing The Almost Nearly Perfect People when he moved from England to Denmark about 15 years before its publication in 2014.
 Before moving, he had perceived Scandinavians to be a "bearded, woolly jumper-wearing, recycling bunch of people", but afterwards was surprised by how different each of the Nordic countries seemed to be.
 He wanted to write a book to explore these differences and to explain what he saw as a "fascinating dysfunctional family dynamic" between the five Nordic neighbors.
 He was further inspired by the "Nordic wave" phenomenon that gained popularity in the 2000s and 2010s when the western world became fascinated with the Nordic countries and their ways of life.
 In particular, he wanted to investigate Denmark's consistently high scores on various happiness indexes, since these figures conflicted with his own observations that "they didn't seem that happy", and also challenge the perception that the Nordic nations as a group are "little jolly green countries in the north".

 Booth undertook four years of research while writing the book, including travelling to each of the countries and interviewing prominent political and cultural figures of each nationality.
 In writing about each country, he tried to examine both their successes and their weaknesses to "rebalance the utopian view" of Scandinavia held by many British people and to present a different perspective of the region than the extremely positive depiction in a lot of British media.
 The tone of the book was inspired by Simon Winder's Germania, which combines humour with an historical and travel-based narrative.

 The book was published in English on 14 February 2014 by Jonathan Cape.
 Its first publication, however, was in September 2013 as a Danish translation.
 Although the manuscript was in English, it was translated and published first in Denmark.
 On 23 October 2014, the book was translated into Finnish.
+The Norwegian translation was released the same autumn.
 The Polish translation came on 7 October 2015.
-In addition, a Norwegian translation of the book is planned.